Homebrew/legacy-homebrew/Library/Homebrew/manpages/brew.1.md

     If `--full` is passed, a full clone will be used.

   * `tap --repair`:
-    Ensure all tapped formulae are symlinked into Library/Formula and prune dead formulae from Library/Formula.
+    Migrate tapped formulae from symlink-based to directory-based structure.

   * `test` [--devel|--HEAD] [--debug] <formula>:
     A few formulae provide a test method. `brew test <formula>` runs this